The Quick Verdict: Bell vs Rogers vs Telus in 2026

 Why Upload Speed Is the Real Differentiator

-If you only take one thing away from this comparison, let it be this: upload speed is the single most important difference between fibre (Bell, Telus) and cable (Rogers) internet in 2026.
+If you only take one thing away from this comparison, let it be this: upload speed is one of the biggest practical differences between fibre, cable, DSL, 5G, and satellite internet.

 Upload speed matters if you work from home and use Zoom or Teams, back up photos to iCloud or Google Drive, create content for YouTube or social media, game competitively and stream to Twitch, or have multiple people on video calls at the same time.
-If you mainly stream Netflix and browse, download speed is what matters and Rogers cable is perfectly fine.
+If you mainly stream Netflix and browse, download speed is usually more important.
+For gaming-specific advice, see our best internet for gaming in Canada guide.

 Customer Service: The CCTS Scoreboard